sto2979/JSSlidingViewController/README.md

 - JSSlidingViewController does not handle status bar height changes yet.
 A fix for this oversight is in development.
 - There is a difficult-to-reproduce bug with nesting a UITableViewController's view inside of a UINavigationController with the navigation bar hidden.
 See the .m file for an extended discussion.
+- The "invisible button" does not behave as expected when VoiceOver is enabled.

 ## How do I use JSSlidingViewController ?